 The village of Mercogliano is located in the historic region of Irpinia.
 The municipal area develops in an evocative environment of high hills and mountains, strongly marked by the presence of beech and chestnut woods

 Montesano, in the province of Salerno, is one of the 14 municipalities belonging to the "Vallo di Diano 'Mountain Community, a few kilometers from Teggiano

 The town of Monteverde is located in Campania and is renowned for its pork sausages, such as the sopressata, the sausage and the capocollo, and for the dairy products of the breeding of wild cattle, such as caciocavallo, scamorza, ricotta, fresh cheeses a

 The inhabited center of the island of Procida, located in the Gulf of Naples, is divided into nine districts and the heart of the village is Piazza Olmo, a small clearing from which many small alleys branch off that lead to interesting places to visit

 Rocca San Felice

-the village of Rocca San Felice is located on the border between the territories of Salerno and Avellino in Campania.
+The village of Rocca San Felice, of Lombard origin, stands on the border between the territories of Salerno and Avellino in Campania.